james94/P3-Traffic-Sign-Classifier-CarND/writeup.md

 The **learning rate equals 0.001** since it is a good default value.
 The learning rate tells Tensorflow how quickly to update the weights.
 The **epochs equals 10** to tell Tensorflow to run the training data through the network 10 times.
 The epochs was set to 10, so training would not take too long and because the model's validation accuracy was near 100%.
 The **batch size equals 64** to tell Tensorflow to run 64 training images at a time.
 I decided to go with a smaller batch size to consider processors with memory limitations.
 The downside of using 64 batches is that the model training will take longer, but that should not be a problem since the epochs equals 10.

-The Tensorflow variables are set up. **x** is a placeholder that stores the input batches.
+Now I need to setup the Tensorflow variables. **x** is a placeholder that stores the input batches.
 The batch size for x is initialized to None to allow the placeholder to later accept a batch of any size.
 The image dimensions for x were set to 32 by 32 by 3. **y** is a placeholder that stores the labels as integers, meaning they are not one hot encoded.
 The **tf.one_hot(y, 43)** function is used to one hot encode the labels and that result is stored into **one_hot_y**.

 Now with the Tensorflow hyperparameters and variables setup, I can activate the training pipeline by passing training images to it.
 The pipeline then trains the model.
 Let's dive into the pipeline to see how it trains the model.
 As data is pushed into the pipeline, that data is loaded into the **LeNet()** function to calculate the logits.
 Those logits are then compared with the ground truth labels and the cross entropy is calculated using the **tf.nn.softmax_cross_entropy_with_logits()** function.
 The average cross entropy from all the training images is computed using the **tf.reduce_mean()** function.
 Next the Adam optimizer with the learning rate minimizes the loss function using the **tf.train.AdamOptimizer()** function.
 Stochastic gradient descent is similar to the Adam optimizer, but we used Adam because it is more sophisticated.
 Finally the pipeline runs the **minimize()** function on the optimizer, which uses backpropagation to update the network and minimize the model's training loss.